 - It has a longer shelflife than regular whipped cream so save leftovers in an airtight container.

-Yup, you read correctly, five different ways to stabilize whipped cream.
-Ah well, technically just two.
+Yup, you read correctly, 7 different ways to stabilize whipped cream for up to 48 hours.
 So, Let's talk about them and their substitutes as well as which to use and when.

-- Cornstarch - Is another way to stabilize whipped cream and it works well.
+- Cornstarch - This is another way to stabilize whipped cream and it works well.
 I use cornstarch more often for home desserts as compared to gelatin.
 Simple and easy as adding it to the whipped cream after adding the sugar.
+Add 1 tablespoon cornstarch for every 1 cup of heavy cream during whipping.

 - Milk powder - This works on two levels.
 First, it takes advantage of the starch in the milk powder which usually is cornstarch.
-Second, it adds a more milky flavor as compared to the starch flavor to the stabilized whipped cream.
+Second, it adds a more milky flavor as compared to the starch flavor of the stabilized whipped cream.
+2 - 3 tablespoon of milk powder for every 1 cup of heavy cream

 So which method should you use, and when?